nmktad/fladdls/README.md

     ./start_datapipline.sh docker-compose-arm.yaml
     ```
     **Note**: You can stop it any time by pressing `ctrl + C` or force stop it by pressing `ctrl + C` twice.

+    **Note: The model will be trained on your machine's CPU metrics on real-time!** So make sure you don't use it during the training.

-    It will take some time to build the containers for the first time.
+    **Note** It will take some time to pull the containers for the first time.
 3. Check the output in "Output" folder
 4. If you want to follow the logs for a spedific container:
     ```